bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

 Cluthch․co  - major site for finding various services for business (350K+ service providers in 157 countries).
 This simple tool allows to collect data from it into a CSV file in a couple of clicks: https://thewebscrapingguy.com/free-tools/clutch-scraper

 British Newspaper Archive.
 85,470,487 newspaper's pages from the 1700s.
 England, Scotland, Ireland and Wales: https://www.britishnewspaperarchive.co.uk/

 Analyzing Email Headers and Content Using OSINT Tools by twitter.com/DeepWebOsint Accessing Email Header Data, Analyzing Email Headers, Interpreting Information from Email Headers, Extracting and Analyzing URLs, Cross-Referencing IPs, Domains, and Hashes: https://theosintguide.com/2024/10/25/analyzing-email-headers-and-content-using-osint-tools/

+Orhyginal Maps.
+Select location on map and open info about it in 400+ maps/geodata tools and services.
+Dozens of OSM maps, transport/routring, meteo, history, webcams and more: http://map.orhyginal.fr

 ----

 **New from GitHub Community:**

+Lexical is an extensible text editor framework that provides excellent reliability, accessibility and performance: https://github.com/facebook/lexical

 ----
 ### bormaxi8080 OSINT timeline: